midcontinentcontrols/kb/README.md

   #
   env:
+    # Run the test image locally with Docker.
     #docker: {}

+    # Run the test in a Kubernetes environment using KIND.
+    # A transient cluster is created for the sake of running
+    # the tests and is destroyed after they complete.
+    # TODO: implement persistent clusters for rapidly iterating on test code
     kind:
+      # List of relative paths to manifests that should be
+      # applied before running tests.
+      resources:
+        - path/to/my_custom_resource_definitions.yaml

-      # These charts will be installed/upgraded when the
+      # These charts will be installed/upgraded before the
-      # environment is setup.
+      # tests run.
       charts:
         - releaseName: kindest
           path: ./charts/kindest # ./charts/kindest/Chart.yaml
           values: {}

     # List of environment variables that will be passed to the test container.
     variables:
       - name: EXAMPLE_DEPENDENCY_URI